Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Day Thirteen on the Camino Portugués

-~ Albergaria-a-Nova to São João de Madeira, 22.9 Km (14.22 Miles)
+~ Albergaria-a-Nova to São João da Madeira, 22.9 Km (14.22 Miles)

 Our day thirteen on the Camino Portugués was full of interesting railroad crossings, a walk on medieval bridges, through the historic town of Bemposta and up and down many hills.
 While the hills made the walk more difficult, it also made it much more interesting.

 We found the actual walk on day fourteen to be farther than expected, so some planning ahead on day twelve and thirteen might save you some headaches on your final leg into Porto.
+I don’t know about you, but I like the day into a big city to be short and sweet, allowing for plenty of time to explore!

 Reflection